PREVENTS cheaters from taking all the good stuff for themselves, without the tremendous overhead of Orebfuscator.

 Where's the Database Option?

 By design, there is no database option.
 This is one of a few cases where using a database is definitely more trouble than it's worth, and possibly detrimental to performance.
-There's ONE integer value stored per player.
-That integer is read from file only once per login, and written to file once per logout (or when you shut down the server).
+There are only TWO integer values stored per player.
+That integers are read from file only once per login, and written to file once per logout (or when you shut down the server).
 There's no need for a database, and besides that, it will slow your boot trying to establish the initial connection.

 I used to have database support, and one of the problems was that the database was used so infrequently that the connection would fall asleep.
 I will not add the database option back in unless in the future, something about the above changes so that there's either a LOT more data, or very frequent changes to data.